oktadev/okta-blog/_source/_posts/2022-02-22-manage-dotnet-microservices.md

 ![HTTP request in Postman](https://i.imgur.com/8sU5dgT.png)

-You should see some HTTP headers and the HTTP body “You're looking at SKU 1234!”
+You should see some HTTP headers and the HTTP body "You're looking at SKU 1234!"

 Here's what the current topology looks like: